-SW EGT Probe Mounting
+VDO EGT Probe Mounting

-The SW 1/4" Street Probe Kit includes a temperature probe, thermocoupler wire, and a steel bung.
-The EGT probe may be threaded 1/8" -27 NPT or $\frac{1}{4}$ " - 18 NPT.
-The included steel bung will match the threads of the thermocoupler.
+The VDO Pyrometer kit includes the gauge, thermocoupler wire, temperature probe and a steel bung.
+The EGT probe is threaded $\frac{1}{4}$ " - 18 NPT.
+The steel bung is also threaded $\frac{1}{4}$ " NPT.

 When mounting an EGT probe, you have a few options which vary based on ease of install and accuracy of readings.
 For optimum accuracy, the probe should be located 1-2" from the head.
-If your motor uses a cast steel manifold, you may remove the manifold and drill / tap an 1/8" NPT or 1⁄2" NPT threaded hole for installation of the probe directly into the manifold.
+If your motor uses a cast steel manifold, you may remove the manifold and drill / tap a 1⁄4" NPT threaded hole for installation of the probe directly into the manifold.
 In turbocharged applications, like the 1.8t and TDI, the cast manifold must be removed to drill and tap.
 If your motor uses a tubular header, you will need to drill a hole large enough to allow the probe to enter the manifold.
 Then, you'll need to weld on the included steel bung.